tyrell/mule-webapp-openshift/README.md

 This sample Mule flow is based on the Content Base Routing example from Mule examples and I have customised it to use Servlet instead of HTTP.

-I have also Sinhalese to the language choice.
+I also added Sinhalese to the language choice.
 My native language :)

     http://muleontomcat-yournamespace.rhcloud.com/app/hello?language=Sinhalese
     http://muleontomcat-yournamespace.rhcloud.com/app/hello?language=Spanish